ignite/cli/docs/3 Scaffold a Blockchain/1 Introduction.md

 One of the core features of Starport CLI is code scaffolding.

-To create an entire blockchain from scratch run the following command:
+To create a blockchain from scratch, run the following command:

 ```
 starport app github.com/hello/planet